He’s charged with assaulting police at the Capitol on Jan. 6. Now he’s running for office in Texas.

 On Jan.
 21, a tipster whose daughter is an acquaintance of Jalise Middleton alerted the FBI of the social media posts, which were deleted earlier in the month, according to the Justice Department.
 A second tipster told the FBI in February of the Middletons’ alleged involvement at the riot, helping investigators confirm that the couple had a physical altercation with police, prosecutors say.
 Investigators found probable cause after comparing the body-cam footage to the recovered social media posts.

-The couple was arrested on April 21 and indicted on May 19 by a federal grand jury in Washington.
+The couple were arrested on April 21 and indicted on May 19 by a federal grand jury in Washington.
 They were arraigned and pleaded not guilty to all counts on May 27.
 A trial has yet to be set for them.

 Mark Middleton, who lists himself as a Cub Master for the Boy Scouts of America on his LinkedIn profile, last worked in sales for Nortex Communications, an Internet services company, in April — the month he was arrested.
-He is currently the only primary challenger to Spiller in Texas House District 68, which stretches from the Oklahoma border to counties near the Texas Hill Country because of redistricting.
+He is currently the only primary challenger to Spiller in Texas House District 68, which stretches from the Oklahoma border to counties near Texas Hill Country because of redistricting.

 On his campaign website, Middleton’s far-right platform calls for Texas to consider leaving the United States.